Sayetech/standapp-example/README.md

 9. You should see `base:main` and `compare:main` buttons.
 On the `compare:main` button and set it to `compare:develop`

 10. After checking your changes, click on `Create pull request`

+11. Fill in the details in `Title`.
+The title should be what the pull request is about

+12. Set reviewer to `Emmanuel Nkrumah Sarpong`

+13. Click create pull request.